RetroDECK/ES-DE/INSTALL.md

 cmake -DAPPLE_SKIP_INSTALL_LIBS=ON .
 ```

-**Note:** This also affects the .dmg package generation using cpack, so if this options is enabled, the package will be unusable for everyone but yourself as the required libraries will not be bundled with the application.
+**Note:** This also affects the .dmg package generation using cpack, so if this option is enabled, the package will be unusable for anyone but yourself as the required libraries will not be bundled with the application.

-On macOS you can then install the application as a normal user, i.e. no root privileges are required.
-Simply run the following to install the application to `/Applications/EmulationStation Desktop Edition.app`:
+On macOS you can install the application as a normal user, i.e. no root privileges are required.
+Simply run the following to install ES-DE to `/Applications/EmulationStation Desktop Edition.app`:

 ```
 make install